 What's more, if you're looking to kit out a range of stores with new cash registers, Vend has the features you need to centralize your operations.
 Your inventory, for example, is stored in one central catalog that syncs across all your sales channels — from ecommerce to in-store — and all your locations.
 This means that your operation will never be out of kilter.

 Vend also throws in CRM tools with all of its plans, meaning that you can build customer profiles to reward repeat customers next time they're checking out.
+Its more modular than Square's register too, making it more equipt for businesses with unique hardware requirements.

 - Suits businesses of all sizes